Employee Engagement - The Complete Guide

 What is Employee Engagement?

-Employee Engagement Definition: Employee engagement is the level of commitment, motivation, and connection employees demonstrate toward their work and their organization.
+Employee engagement is the level of commitment, motivation, and connection employees demonstrate toward their work and their organization.
+Employee engagement is not merely a measure of happiness or a positive attitude.
+Instead, it represents a state of motivation and commitment, not exclusively tied to feelings of pleasure or contentment.

 Engagement is reflected in employees’ attitudes and job performance.
 Highly engaged employees experience higher levels of job satisfaction, exhibit strong work ethic, and make meaningful contributions to their teams.